apify/actor-whitepaper/pages/KEY_VALUE_STORE_SCHEMA.md

 This JSON file should contain schema for files stored in the key-value store, defining their name, format, or content type.

-**BEWARE: This is currently not implemented yet and work in progress.**
+**BEWARE: This is currently not implemented yet and subject to change.**

 ## Basic properties